SteveMiller7/Beat-the-goalie/README.md

 ![Game placeholder image](https://i.imgur.com/SB9RMam.png)

 The score bar contains the 'Player' and 'Goalie' scores.
 These scores are incremented upon a goal being scored by the user or a save being made by the goalie.
 The user must try to score 10 goals before the goalie makes 5 saves.
+The points targets were decided after testing the game a number of times to establish the difiiculty.
+Originally it was first to reach 10 but it was too easy to win.
+There ar 6 winning images for the player to the 3 winning images for the goalie (a ratio of 2 to 1).
+I found that targets of 10 points for the player and 5 points for the goalie worked really well and balanced the game.

 ### Buttons